Hebrew

 S. P. Tregelles 15th. ed., 1911 Hebrew Reading Lessons Consisting of the First Four Chapters of the Book of Genesis and the Eight Chapter of Proverbs with Grammatical Praxis and Interlineary Translation.
 A very handy book for getting in some Hebrew reading practice.

 A. B. Davidson's 1901 Introductory Hebrew Grammar with Progressive Exercises for Reading and Writing.
-F. W. Danker tells us, "Beginners in Hebrew Grammar have found Andrew Bruce Davidson's An Introductory Hebrew Grammar (Edinburgh 1884), 25th. ed. rev. John mauchline (1962), useful for grasping the inner consistency and logic of the language.
+F. W. Danker tells us, "Beginners in Hebrew Grammar have found Andrew Bruce Davidson's An Introductory Hebrew Grammar (Edinburgh 1884), 25th. ed. rev. John Mauchline (1962), useful for grasping the inner consistency and logic of the language.
 The book is conveniently arranged for self-instruction.
 A companion volume, Hebrew Syntax, first appeared in 1894.
 The third ed.
 (Edinburgh, 1901) has been reprinted frequently.

 Gesenius Hebrew Grammar (1898).
 A standard work.